Congratulations to Declan Barlow (age 13, Australia) for all the achievements he made with the March 8-80×56 Majesta Scope

 To reduce chromatic aberration, we incorporate ED lens for most of our scopes though they are more expensive than ordinary lens.

-Except for March scopes with 24mm body tube.
+Except for March scopes with 24mm objective lens.
 These are scopes with lower magnification.

 When at lower magnification, it is harder to find a chromatic aberration.

-As there is hardly any difference in chromatic aberration between ED lens and normal lens when it comes to 24mm body tube scopes.
+There is hardly any difference in chromatic aberration between ED lens and normal lens when it comes to scopes with 24mm objective lens.

-That is why we use normal lens for 24mm body tube scopes.
+That is why we use normal lens for scopes with 24mm objective lens.

 Incredible Super ED lens formula which is closer to fluorite than ED lens for superior correction of chromatic aberration.